-A management structure and process, supported by appropriate technology, has been implemented to enable:
+A management structure and process, supported by appropriate technology, is in place to enable:

 - Identification of internal and external organisational risks. - Formal initial and periodic evaluation of organisational risks, using a standard corporate methodology. - Development of appropriate control strategies and on-going monitoring of progress and impact.